craftercms/docs/source/system-administrators/devcontentops-toolkit/index.rst

    |

-You can also find more information on the Crafter CLI commands, here:
+You can also find more information on the **crafter-cli** commands, here:

 .. toctree::
    :maxdepth: 1